LK64076007A/LK64076007A.github.io/_posts/2014-02-25-Logging-time-per-visit-with-Keyboard-Maestro.md

 layout: post
 title: Logging time per visit with Keyboard Maestro
 date: 2014-02-21 8:14
-tags: Keyboard Maestro, technology, medicine
+tags:
+- Keyboard Maestro
+- technology
+- medicine
 ---

 I wanted a better idea of how much time I was spending per visit.
 This data could also be used when billing by time.
 I wrote three[^140221081628] small macros to complete this task.